-Fold a 84 inch long fabric piece which is about 6 inch wide.
+Fold an 84-inch long fabric piece that is about 6 inches wide.
 Fold by the center horizontally, then Fold again by the middle vertically.

 (If you have trouble marking directly onto fabric mark on a piece of long paper and then cut with that paper on the fabric.)
 Mark on fabric and cut.

-You can go bold or simple with the sash – some prefer sparkle, some flowers and some plain and simple.
-The right kind of sash can totally change the look of the wedding gown or the dress you will be wearing for an occassion.
+You can go bold or simple with the sash – some prefer sparkle, some flowers, and some plain and simple.
+The right kind of sash can totally change the look of the wedding gown or the dress you will be wearing for an occasion.

 This is the easiest sash you can make.
 Go and buy a beautiful trim from your nearest sewing store.
-There are trims with rhinetones, crystals, beads and what nots.
+There are trims with rhinestones, crystals, beads, and what nots.
 Use gum to attach the trim to the middle of the ribbon sash.